Natural Language Processing RELIES on Linguistics: Introduction

 \section{Introduction}

-It is 2024.
-ChatGPT has been an international sensation for over a year, a focal point in the ongoing public hype, enthusiasm, and concern about ``generative AI.''
+It is 2025.
+ChatGPT has been an international sensation for over two years, a focal point in the ongoing public hype, enthusiasm, and concern about ``generative AI.''
 NLP conferences are awash in papers about prompting \textit{Large Language Models} that have gobbled zillions of words of text and can produce eerily fluent language (in English, anyway).
-These models have been refined with corrective feedback on conversational outputs, but (so far as we know) no direct inductive biases about grammaticality or compositional meaning.
-Like BERT and company an NLP research epoch before---or word embeddings an epoch before that---they have elicited both fascination and hand-wringing in scientific circles.
+These models have been refined with corrective feedback on conversational outputs, but (so far as we know) no direct inductive biases about grammaticality or compositional meaning.\footnote{For example, we did not find any such linguistic biases in the reported Llama~3.1 training procedure, though parts of the training targeted code \citep{llama3}.} Like BERT and company an NLP research epoch before---or word embeddings an epoch before that---Large Language Models have elicited both fascination and hand-wringing in scientific circles.

-Do these developments spell the end of linguistics's relevance to NLP?\footnote{We are hardly the first to ask some version of this question: see \cref{sec:background}.} After all, linguistic theories positing elaborate models of syntax are presented as necessary for explaining grammaticality, but are not incorporated into NLP models which nevertheless generate fluent text.
+Do these developments spell the end of the relevance of linguistics to NLP?\footnote{We are hardly the first to ask some version of this question: see \cref{sec:background}.} After all, linguistic theories positing elaborate models of syntax are presented as necessary for explaining grammaticality, but are not incorporated into NLP models which nevertheless generate fluent text.

 In this piece, we will argue that ideas from linguistics, even if not overtly framed as such, actually continue to underlie much of what we do in NLP.
 We highlight six facets where linguistics continues to play a major role, and for each facet, point to NLP work which has benefited from (or has been founded on) linguistic knowledge.
+We hope our survey will resonate with audiences representing a range of expertise---those with technology-oriented perspectives as well as human language perspectives, and their meeting point within the field of NLP.